KatyaRobinson/100-days-of-code/log.md

 **Thoughts:** I'm kind of on a roll!
 A spider bit me in the eyelid last night so i called off work today, which gives me 3 days off in a row!
 Whoa!
 I will barely work this week.
 I will definitely put in time this week to get a step closet to building a portfolio that will get me a job.
 Yesterday I watched a movie on Ntflix called "Code.
 Bebugging the gender gap" about role of women in tech worls.
 That movie inspired me even more to become a good engeneer and respresent my gender.
+I'm about to apply for a job I found on craigslist and decided that I absolutely cannot apply with a resume that has my portfolio websit on it while it's in this embarassing state...
+So idecided to create a "tempararily not in service" page that will feature some fun animation on it...
+I think it'll be nice.
+And I'll take my picture off of it, people can still see what I look like on all of my social media profiles.
+Annndd - to work!

 **Link to work:** <a href="">Movement Source Website </a>